German Pensions: The 6 Biggest Mistakes You Want to Avoid

 Mistake #5: Not Investing Enough in Stocks

-The most important decision when investing for your pension is the so-called 'strategic asset allocation' How much to place in stocks, bonds, real estate, or other investments (commodities, etc.)?
-In choosing their allocation most people opt for what they think is caution.
+The most important decision when investing in your pension is the so-called 'strategic asset allocation'.
+How much should you place in stocks, bonds, real estate, or other investments (commodities, etc.)?
+In selecting their allocation, most people opt for what they think is caution.
 And as stocks are volatile, most people consider them risky.
 We would strongly advise you not to take this view.

 Therefore, the greatest risk when considering stocks is timing.
 Stocks need to be held for at least 10 years for them to become virtually sure to have a positive return.